mojtaba-arvin/video-service/README.md

 * `bash ./exec.video-streaming.sh` : To get an interactive prompt in `video-streaming` service

 * `bash ./down.sh` : Stops containers and removes containers, networks, volumes, and images created by `up`

+##### Building for production
+TODO

+### 6. Generate gRPC modules

+generated grpc modules are added to `.gitignore`, to generate them again, you can use the following command:

+`bash ./exec.codegen.sh`

+it runs `generate_grpc_codes.sh` inside `video-streaming` container that also will change import statement to fix `ModuleNotFoundError`.

+* after any changes on the gRPC proto file, you need run the script again.

 ### APPs